HSBC not intending to review headquarters location in London

 London was still “a good place for the head office of an international bank,” Quinn told reporters.

-Quinn's comments came despite HSBC (HSBA.L) making more than 90% of its profits in Asia and signalling it will shift more of its business to the region. read more
+Quinn’s comments came despite HSBC making more than 90% of its profits in Asia and signalling it will shift more of its business to the region.

+Reporting by Lawrence White, writing by Iain Withers, editing by Tom Wilson

 Our Standards: The Thomson Reuters Trust Principles.